Neural Operator Feedback for a First-Order PIDE with Spatially-Varying State Delay: Introduction

-Starting from \cite{bhan2024neural}, a transport PDE with recirculation and a spatial integral has proven a valuable benchmark for nonlinear operator approximations of backstepping.
-Our extension \cite{qi2024neural} with a constant delay in recirculation introduced a two-branch structure in the operator analysis.
-In this paper, with a spatially varying delay, we raise significantly the mathematical challenges in estimating the operator’s Lipschitz constant, as the gain operator defined through integral equations has the operator’s input (the spatially varying delay function) entering in previously unencountered ways, including within the integration limits and as the inverse of a “delayed time” function.
-Additionally, the two-branched backstepping transformation endows the feedback law also with a two-branch structure, with only one branch depending on both of the kernel branches.
-To address these difficulties, we train a single DeepONet to approximate this rich feedback structure.
-We prove the Lipschitz continuity of the control operator across the distinct delay-dependent regions, which ensures that the trained DeepONet approximates the feedback law.
-We also establish semi-global practical stability of the closed-loop system and derive error bounds that guarantee stability.
-With numerical results we illustrate the training of the neural operator and its stabilizing capability, achieving an approximation loss on the order of $10^{-4}$ and reducing computation times by at least an order of magnitude.
+In this paper, with a spatially varying delay, we raise significantly the mathematical challenges in estimating the operator’s Lipschitz constant, as the gain operator defined through integral equations has the operator’s input (the spatially varying delay function) entering in previously unencountered ways, including within the integration limits and as the inverse of a ``delayed time" function.
+Additionally, the two-branched kernel function endows the feedback law also with a two-branch structure, with only one branch depending on both of the kernel branches.
+To address these difficulties, we train a single DeepONet to approximate this rich feedback structure, offering implementation simplicity and the ability to automatically realize branch-specific control adapted to different delay function.
+We prove the Lipschitz continuity of the control operator across distinct delay-dependent regions, ensuring the trained DeepONet approximates the feedback law.
+We also establish semi-global practical stability of the closed-loop system.
+Numerical results demonstrate that the DeepONet-based controller achieves an approximation loss on the order of $10^{-4}$ while reducing computation time by at least an order of magnitude.
+We also evaluate the controller under noisy delay inputs, confirming its robust performance.

-The NO-based controller offers two key advantages.
-First, it can approximate both large and small delay scenarios with a single operator, adapting to generate control efforts tailored to specific delay functions.
-Second, it is robust to delay measurement noise.
-When the delay is near the boundary between the two regions, noise may obscure which branch of the control law to apply.
-The trained NO-based controller, however, seamlessly covers both branches, allowing it to produce the appropriate control input even when the measured delay contains small inaccuracies or noise.
-This robustness is corroborated by simulations.